 Yo-deba knives are heavy, durable knives with a thick spine, which are used for fish and meat butchery.
 They typically feature a 50/50 balance so they are appropriate for both left and right handed use.

 Yanagi are single-edged traditional Japanese knives used in a long drawing motion to cut precise slices of sushi, sashimi and crudo and their single-edge means they are able get incredibly sharp.

 Takobiki are a variation of a yanagi and originated in the Kanto (Tokyo) region of Japan.
 They are also single-edged allowing for an incredibly sharp edge and are used for slicing sushi, sashimi and crudo.
 Its rumored that the blunt tip end was favored by sushi chefs in Tokyo because tight spaces meant they had less distance between themselves and customer, so the flat edge tip made for a safer experience.

 Deba / Butchery

 Deba are traditional single bevel Japanese knives with a thick spine and a lot of weight.
 They are used for fish butchery, filleting and can also be used on poultry.
 Their size varies depending on the size of the fish or animal that is broken down.

 Usuba / Vegetable Knife

-The Usuba is a traditional Japanese vegetable knife with a single edge.
-Due to its single edge, it gets incredibly sharp and can be used for precise vegetable work.
-The Kamagata Usuba, which has a curved tip, is a regional variation from Osaka of the square tipped Usuba.
+The usuba is a traditional Japanese vegetable knife with a single edge.
+Single-edged knives are able to get incredibly sharp and are favored for precise vegetable work.
+The Kamagata Usuba, pictured above has a curved tip, which is a regional variation from Osaka.